-Guaranteed Free Tuition for Students with Family Income up to $45,000
+Guaranteed Free Tuition for New Freshmen Starting Fall 2019 with Family Income up to $50,000

-Eligibility is determined when a student has completed a FAFSA and also been admitted to the University of Houston by March 15, 2018.
+Eligibility is determined when a student has completed a FAFSA listing the University of Houston and has been admitted for the 2019-2020 academic year, both by Jan.
+15, 2019.
 Students who miss the deadline will be awarded the Cougar Promise based on the availability of funds.
 A separate application is not needed since Cougar Promise is comprised of various gift aid sources for which the student is eligible.
-Gift aid is aid that the student does not need to repay.
+Gift aid is aid the student does not need to repay.

 To be eligible for Cougar Promise, you must be: